 Participants are responsible for their own food and water/beverages.
 Sturdy hiking boots are recommended, close-toed shoes are required (no sandals).
 These plots have very dense trees and likely some muddy areas so eye protection and appropriate footwear are essential.

 ONDA will provide all the tools necessary for the work as well as extra gloves and extra eye protection if needed.
-Coffee and hot water for tea will also be provided to keep the chill off.

 An ONDA registration application and medical form are required for this trip.